CARV-ICS-FORTH/XHC-OpenMPI/README.md

 - **xb**: The source code of the XB component, utilized for the barrier synchronizing rank entry in the micro-benchmarks.

+- **ompi_patches**: A small collection of fixes/improvements for OpenMPI,
+to be applied before building it.

 - **osu-micro-benchmarks**: A modified version of the OSU micro-benchmark suite, which is used for the experiments.